The Little Things (2021 film)

 The Little Things is a 2021 American neo-noir psychological crime thriller film directed, written, and co-produced by John Lee Hancock and co-produced by Mark Johnson.
 Set in early 1990s Los Angeles, the film follows two detectives (Denzel Washington and Rami Malek) who investigate a string of murders, which lead them to a strange loner who may be the culprit (Jared Leto).

-The film initially began development in 1993, when Hancock wrote the original draft of the screenplay, with various names attached to direct or act, while it languished in development hell.
+The film initially began development in 1993, when Hancock wrote the original draft of the screenplay, with various names attached to direct or act, but it languished in development hell.
 The project was revitalized in 2019, with announcements that Hancock would direct, with Malek, Leto and Washington to portray the main characters.
 Principal photography began in Los Angeles on September 2, 2019, and wrapped in December 2019.

-The Little Things was released in the United States on January 29, 2021 by Warner Bros.
+The Little Things was released in the United States on January 29, 2021, by Warner Bros.
 Pictures, both theatrically and, for one month, simultaneously on the HBO Max streaming service.
-The film received mixed reviews from critics, with praise for the cast, but criticism towards the screenplay.
-For his performance, Leto received Best Supporting Actor nominations at the Golden Globes and Screen Actors Guild Awards.
+The film received mixed reviews from critics, with praise for the cast but criticism of the screenplay, and grossed $30.8 million worldwide against its $30 million production budget.
+For his performance, Leto received Golden Globe and SAG nominations for Best Supporting Actor.